 Here’s the condensed ‘Rogan apology’:

 Rogan seems to have some points, especially the part where Jones could have called Rogan to verify his theories, but, no matter what: this whole situation is shit.
 Jones probably shouldn’t have been so adamant regarding his Sandy Hook ‘theory’ (to put it lightly), it’s bad enough that he did it at all, but to go so HAM over it to the point where people are sending the victim’s parents death threats makes it far worse.
 Much of Jones’ material is worth a watch, and I certainly don’t think he totally deserves the kind of clamor he’s been getting over the past few months, but Rogan’s analysis seems to me to be on point.
-If anything because Jones is now going after Howard Stern, which Is, if anything, just fuckin’ stupid (I mean if he cared that much, he probably shouldn’t be calling in so many times).
+If anything because Jones is now going after Howard Stern, which is, if anything, just fuckin’ stupid (I mean if he cared that much, he probably shouldn’t be calling in so many times…).